On thermalization of two-level quantum systems: Introduction

+To completely characterize the joint Hamiltonian of the system and environment that results in equilibration of the system, is a formidable task.
+So, instead we ask the following question: whether for a given thermalization process of a system, there exists an ancilla in a specific state and a joint Hamiltonian of system-ancilla that gives rise to the exact process of equilibration on the system.
+In this paper, we provide an affirmative answer to this question in the case of quantum-optical master equation.

+We work out a {\it thermalizing Hamiltonian} $H_{th}$ for the quantum-optical master equation \cite{text1} which gives rise to thermal equilibration of a qubit.
+We find that a single-qubit ancilla initialized in a thermal state is sufficient for such a dynamics to be mimicked.

+Our next aim is to look for such simulations of thermalization process which evolves under the action of non-Markovian dynamics.
+We analyse such situations further by considering a general form of thermalizing Hamiltonian of which the quantum-optical master equation dynamics is a special case.
+We work out the necessary and sufficient conditions for Markovianity of the system dynamics given a form of the simulating interaction Hamiltonian.
+Note that not every non-Markovian dynamics gives rise to equilibration of the system, and thereby, thermalization.
+Our approach here provides one possible way of generating a thermalizing non-Markovian dynamics through the prescription of a simulating Hamiltonian.
+It is worth mentioning here that, as there are a number of definitions of Markovianity in quantum mechanical scenario \cite{markov1,markov2,markov3,markov4} we stick to the definition of completely positive (CP) divisibility \cite{markov3,markov4} and use the characterization of Wolf et. al. \cite{cirac} for finding out the aforementioned conditions.

+An interesting model of thermalization was proposed by V. Scarani et. al. \cite{scarani}.
 Another model of thermalization (for spin-$\frac{1}{2}$ systems) has been developed by Kleinbolting and Klesse \cite{klesse}.
-In this work, they used the swap operation between system and bath to give rise to thermalization.
-But a drawback of this method is that the system is fully thermalized after a finite time interval, which is an unrealistic model.
+In these works, they used the swap operation between system and bath to give rise to thermalization.
+But a drawback of these methods is that the system is fully thermalized after a \textit{finite} time interval, which would imply that the thermalizing map is a function of only the temperature to which the system will thermalize and the time interval taken to reach it.
+This proposition seems to be unrealistic as this does not take into account the intricacies of the system, environment or the correlations shared between them, that might affect the process of thermalization.

+In \cite{oliveira1,oliveira2,oliveira3}, M. J. de Oliveira has shown another novel approach to thermalization for systems in contact with an environment (typically, heat reservoirs).
+In \cite{oliveira1}, a quantum Focker-Planck-Kramers (FPK) equation is derived via canonical quantization of the classical FPK equation to account for quantum dissipation of systems interacting with environment.
+The dissipation term is chosen such that the system equilibriates to the Gibbs thermal state i.e. system thermalizes.
+In \cite{oliveira2,oliveira3}, the quantum FPK equation is further exploited to study heat transport properties in harmonic oscillator chains and bosonic systems.
+Although our approach to thermalization also begins with solving a master equation, it differs from de Oliveira's in that our aim is to derive simulating Hamiltonians for thermalization and thereby study generic features of thermalization in open quantum systems.